opentap/opentap/doc/Developer Guide/Test Step/Readme.md

     }
 }
 ```
 To allow user configuration of a test step, developers must add appropriate properties to the plugin code.
-These properties will very likely be visible and editable in the TAP GUI.
+These properties will very likely be visible and editable in the OpenTAP GUI.
 Properties typically include instrument and DUT references, instrument and DUT settings, timing and limit information, etc. Defining these properties is a major part of plugin development.

-The SDK provides many examples of test step development in the **`TAP_PATH\SDK Examples\PluginDevelopment\TestSteps`** folder.
+The SDK provides many examples of test step development in the **`TAP_PATH\Packages\SDK\Examples\PluginDevelopment\TestSteps`** folder.

 ## TestStep Hierarchy